Elections

 • The candidate must sign the consent portion of the nomination form and enclose biographical information in the manner prescribed by the Registrar for distribution to College members;

-• Once nominated, each nominee will be required to complete and file the College’s conflict of interest form.
+• Once nominated, each nominee will be required to complete and file the College’s Conflict of Interest form.

 Questions and Answers